Which is the best

 new firing systems for a different missile, the JL-1A, which has a

 reported range of 2 800 km.
-This submarine 12 of these missiles.
+This submarine can carry 12 of these missiles.

-reported that a second unit was constructed but lost with all hands
+reported that a second unit was constructed but was lost with all hands

-in an accident in 1985, but Chinese secrecy remains at Cold War
+in 1985 due to an accident, but Chinese secrecy remains at Cold War

 levels.
 This sole boat has little strategic value but whatever